awsdocs/aws-kms-developer-guide/doc_source/iam-policies-overview.md

 + **Attach a permissions policy to a user or a group** – You can attach a policy that allows an IAM user or group of users to call AWS KMS operations\.
 + **Attach a permissions policy to a role for federation or cross\-account permissions** – You can attach an IAM policy to an IAM role to enable identity federation, allow cross\-account permissions, or give permissions to applications running on EC2 instances\.
 For more information about the various use cases for IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

 The following example shows an IAM policy with AWS KMS permissions\.
-This policy allows the IAM identities to which it is attached to list all CMKs and aliases\.
+This policy allows the IAM identities to which it is attached to list all KMS keys and aliases\.

 ```
 {